Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

-information, materials, and content including text, graphics, Pixboost Website data, formatting, designs, HTML, scripts, photographic content, images, source code, algorithms, and other content, excluding the User Content or unless you have the written permission from Pixboost.
-Except for the license stated in these Terms you are not granted any rights in or to the Service including patents, copyrights, trademarks (both registered and unregistered), trade names, trade secrets, domain names, or any other rights, functions or licenses with respect to the Service.
+information, materials, and content including text, graphics, Pixboost Website data, formatting, designs, HTML, scripts, photographic content, images, source code, algorithms, and other content, excluding the User Content or unless you have written permission from Pixboost.
+Except for the license stated in these Terms, you are not granted any rights in or to the Service including patents, copyrights, trademarks (both registered and unregistered), trade names, trade secrets, domain names, or any other rights, functions, or licenses with respect to the Service.

-2. You are allowed to use logo and name of the Pixboost Service with the referral link to the Pixboost Website (“pixboost.com”).
+2. You are allowed to use the logo and name of the Pixboost Service with the referral link to the Pixboost Website (“pixboost.com”).
 All Pixboost Website content is the property of Pixboost and can be used only with the written permission of Pixboost with the referral link to the source.